itsallcode/holiday-calculator/README.md

 - `holiday float 1 W after 1 1 First Wednesday on or after New Year`
 - `holiday float 2 MON before 12 last-day Second Monday before New Year's eve, December the 31st`
 - `holiday float 4 SUNDAY before 12 24 First Advent`

+##### Floating holiday with additional offset in days

+Optionally a floating holiday definition can contain an additional offset in days.
+This is especially required for Swedish holiday "Midsommarafton", which is 1 day before midsummer day, which in turn is the first Saturday be June, 26th.

+Syntax: `holiday float <offset2> day[s] <direction2> <offset> <direction> <day of week> <month> <day> <name>`

+Samples:
+- `holiday float 1 day before 1 Sat before JUN 26 Midsommarafton`

 ##### Easter-based holiday definition